-The Gap’s hopelessly naive hoodie gif is the Kendall Jenner Pepsi moment of the 2020 election
+The Gap’s hopelessly naive hoodie GIF is the Kendall Jenner Pepsi moment of the 2020 election

 There are very real structural and systemic issues in the United States that need to be addressed seriously.
 While all help is welcome, not sure that a struggling mall retailer has secretly had the answers all along.
 This image and the sentiment behind it suggest a shoulder shrug and a coin flip will do it.
 Why not just go full Pepsi here and make an ad with Kendall Jenner handing this hoodie to some guy in the back of a traffic-blocking Trump truck?

-You want a cute little gif that represents this election?
+You want a cute little GIF that represents this election?
 Get the red arm to reach over and start pulling a blue thread until the whole sweater is just a pile of string on the ground that spontaneously combusts.